-Windrush victim ‘locked out” of Britain for years says he’s now homeless
+Windrush victim ‘locked out’ of Britain for years says he’s now homeless

 “They treated me actually terribly.
 Like an outsider; I was locked out for years,” he said.
 “And then, when I returned, the Home Office told me that they weren’t going to do anything for me.
 I was all on my own.”

-The VPT’s own guidance states that it supports returning Windrush residents with “travel arrangements and accommodation.”
+The VPT’s own guidance states that it supports returning Windrush residents with “travel arrangements and accommodation”.

-It adds: “The Windrush Help Team also has a dedicated Vulnerable Persons Team (VPT), who are on hand to provide help and advice where safeguarding and vulnerability issues are identified.
+It adds: “The Windrush Help Team also has a dedicated Vulnerable Persons Team, who are on hand to provide help and advice where safeguarding and vulnerability issues are identified.

 “The support they offer includes helping individuals to return to the UK, including travel arrangements and accommodation, where other support isn’t available to them.
 The VPT also administer the policy on support in urgent and exceptional circumstances and may provide financial support to those that need this.”